 For many decades, there has been a strong scientific interest in developing effective new tools for sex identification in bird species, especially when sexing individuals in populations of monomorphic species is important in behavioural and ecological studies (e.g. Catry et al., 2005; Cucco et al., 1999; Phillips et al., 2004; Xavier et al., 2003).
 In the beginning of the 1990s, flow cytometry started to be explored in other applications besides its use in clinical studies and immunology (Shapiro, 2007).
 One of the applications that was envisaged was the use of flow cytometry to determine the gender of birds (Nakamura et al., 1990).
 The development of a rapid, cheap and effective method to determine the sex of bird species with monomorphic plumage was particularly important, opening the possibility to estimate the sex in the early stages of bird development, when it is in many cases difficult to determine the sex.

 Indeed, flow cytometry was used for gender estimation of numerous bird species (Cavallo et al., 1997; Cucco et al., 1999; Nakamura et al., 1990), its success being dependent on how different was the genome size between males and females (0.4-7% difference in genome size in birds), as a result of the differences in the size between the W and Z chromosomes.
 Considering the advantages of flow cytometry it was surprising that only a few papers have subsequently been published until now (e.g. Cucco et al., 1999; De Vita et al., 1994; Nakamura et al., 1990; Tiersch et al., 1991; Underwood et al., 2002).
-Despite the successful use of flow cytometry for bird sexing, a possible explanation for the lack of more studies may have been the development of DNA-based methods for the determination of an individual’s sex (reviewed in Ellegren and Sheldon 1997a).
+Despite the successful use of flow cytometry for bird sexing, a possible explanation for the lack of more studies may have been the development of DNA-based methods for the determination of the sex of an individual (reviewed in Ellegren and Sheldon 1997a).
 In this review, the authors were highly critic of the use of flow cytometry for such purposes, and highlighted the fact that DNA-based methods related with the CHD genes were the best solution (Ellegren and Sheldon, 1997a).
 Such criticism led to few future applications of flow cytometry in bird sexing (Ellegren and Sheldon, 1997b; Redelman et al., 1997).
 Indeed, to our knowledge, the last known paper where flow cytometry was used for estimating the sex of a bird species is the work of Underwood et al. (2002).